zhanglx13/CS375_Compilers_Autograder/README.md

 ## Utility scripts and files

-1. ./prepare.sh: Used to move students' code into ~/CS375_gradingDir
-2. ./copy.sh: used by ./prepare.sh to copy useful files from cs375_minimal into student's folder
-3. cs375_minimal: contains all other files that are necessary to build each project.
+1. cs375_minimal: contains all other files that are necessary to build each project.
 Changes are made to makefile, pprint.c, and printtoken.c
+2. ./prepare.sh: Used to move students' code into ~/CS375_gradingDir
+3. ./copy.sh: used by ./prepare.sh to copy useful files from cs375_minimal into student's folder
 4. ./check_moss.sh: copy all students' code into a folder and use moss.sh to check plagiarism
 5. ./test_p5_hints.sh: hints about each unit test of project 5.
+6. ./uncomment_gencode.sh: uncomment gencode in given file.

 ## Project Rubrics